 Hair Type Specifics:

-• Thick, Straight Hair: A large paddle brush with sturdy nylon or mixed bristles will be your go-to for daily detangling and creating smooth, straight styles.
+- Thick, Straight Hair: A large paddle brush with sturdy nylon or mixed bristles is ideal for daily detangling and creating smooth, straight styles.
 The wide base efficiently manages large sections, minimizing static.

-• Thick, Wavy or Curly Hair: Flexible detangling brushes with widely-spaced nylon bristles are crucial for preserving curl patterns and preventing breakage.
-A mixed bristle brush can also be beneficial for smoothing and adding shine without disrupting your natural texture.
-“Flexible nylon brushes are recommended for coiled hair types because they can bend, stretch, and glide through knots without tugging or breaking strands,” notes Ouidad stylist Malwina Augustyn.
+- Thick, Wavy or Curly Hair: Flexible detangling brushes with widely-spaced nylon bristles are crucial for preserving curl patterns and preventing breakage.
+A mixed bristle brush can also be beneficial for smoothing and adding shine without disrupting natural texture.
+Ouidad stylist Malwina Augustyn notes, “Flexible nylon brushes are recommended for coiled hair types because they can bend, stretch, and glide through knots without tugging or breaking strands.”

-• Thick Hair with Oily Scalp and Dry Ends: A mixed boar and nylon brush is excellent for this concern.
-The boar bristles will help distribute natural oils from your scalp down to your drier ends, providing natural conditioning and reducing greasiness at the roots.
+- Thick Hair with Oily Scalp and Dry Ends: A mixed boar and nylon brush is excellent for this concern.
+The boar bristles help distribute natural oils from your scalp down to your drier ends, providing natural conditioning and reducing greasiness at the roots.

 Bristle Material Deep Dive:

-• Boar Bristles: While fantastic for distributing natural oils and adding shine to finer hair, pure boar bristles may struggle to penetrate truly thick hair all the way to the scalp.
+- Boar Bristles: While excellent for distributing natural oils and adding shine to finer hair, pure boar bristles may struggle to penetrate truly thick hair all the way to the scalp.
 For thick hair, they are often best when combined with nylon bristles to ensure effective detangling.

 Brush Shape and Size: